 You’ll also need to research tax laws related to those years, which will require some work if you aren’t using a tax preparer.
 You’ll then need to submit each form, along with the amount you owe in taxes plus interest and penalties, to follow through with your tax obligations.

 When Can You File Taxes For Multiple Years?

 The top reason for filing multiple tax returns at once is filing back taxes.
-The IRS will not let you file this year’s return and get a refund unless you’re up-to-date on your taxes.
-In other words, if you missed filing last year, you’ll need to address that before you can rest easy that this year’s taxes have been filed.
 You have three years from the original due date to file and get any refund the IRS owes you, but you’ll still need to file even if it’s beyond three years.
 If you owe taxes, you’ll owe the money, plus penalties and interest, no matter how many years have passed.

 Responding to an Assessment

 Often those looking into how to file taxes on past years have received an assessment from the IRS, notifying them of taxes due.
 If you didn’t file taxes, the IRS isn’t flying blind as to how much you made that year.
 Your employer still sent information to the IRS as to how much you earned throughout the year.